 it is 100% your responsibility to communicate with me as soon as is

 possible, before the exam occurs (or as soon as possible).

 Talking to me after the problem will be sufficient reason

 for me to allow you to get a zero on that test.
 I reserve the right

 to make alternate exams more difficult than the scheduled

 - I will demand respectful behavior in my classroom.
 Examples of

 disrespect include reading a newspaper or magazine in class, social

-during class or cuddling with your girl/boyfriend in class.
-If you
+class or cuddling with your girl/boyfriend in class.
+If you choose to

-choose to be disrespectful during my class, I can guarantee I
+be disrespectful during my class, I can guarantee I will take action